 One of the main reasons MAGIC and Westminster have developed the program is to address some of the community’s concerns about walkability, transportation and parking infrastructure, and other factors that impact the socio-economic landscape of the city.

-As described in Insurance Journal, the routes mapped out for the project will connect Carroll Lutheran Village (a retirement community), Carroll Community College, McDaniel College, and the YMCA to downtown Westminster.
+Insurance Journal, the routes mapped out for the project will connect Carroll Lutheran Village (a retirement community), Carroll Community College, McDaniel College, and the YMCA to downtown Westminster.

 Why are fully automated vehicles not yet available?

 While many companies are already testing prototypes and offering self-driving options in their current models, fully autonomous cars are not yet on the market.
 Self-driving technology still has a few hurdles to overcome before it can make the impact on society that tech giants and automakers have promised.

 For one thing, autonomous vehicles will need an enormous amount of mapping and localization data before they are safe and reliable enough to transport the public.
 Many companies, including Google and Tesla, have already begun collecting this information, with Google’s Waymo already clocking over 6.1 million miles, as per

 Another issue the new technology faces has to do with liability.
 U.S. Senate Democrats and Republicans can’t agree on how to compensate victims of accidents caused by autonomous vehicles.
 A recent

 fatal accident involving a Teslain self-driving mode has only intensified the debate.